 Today’s focus is on 3 steps to writing copy that converts.
 Writing copy for your business is so important because it means you can effectively communicate how your business helps others.
 Effective copy then converts leads into sales, which puts more money in your pocket.

 These 3 steps on writing effective copy come from Jill Wise, owner of Words by Jill.
-Jill has created a full video training series that goes more in depth into the 3 steps mentioned below inside the The Collective.
+Jill has created a full video training series that goes more in-depth into the 3 steps mentioned below inside our Rebel Office Resource Library.

 Step 1: Message Research